NotePlan/plugins/Readme.md

 Noteplan plugins need to be packaged as a single Javascript file, but that's not always a nice way to work.
 So we use tools to package up multiple files into one.

-After making any changes, you can simply run `npm run build`.

-Even better, you can run `npm run watch` and it will automatically watch the source files for changes and continuously compile the final plugin file.
+Open up a terminal, and run:
+   `npm run autowatch`
+...which will keep watching for JS file changes and will package up the plugin and copy it to your app Plugins directory

 If you don't have an editor set up to lint on the fly for you, run `npm run test` and it will give a list of problems to fix.

-## Read the basic of how to use Flow typing in `Flow_Guide.md`
+## Read the basic of how to use Flow type checking in the [Flow Guide](https://github.com/NotePlan/plugins/blob/main/Flow_Guide.md)

+# Contributing

+The easiest way to contribute is to make addtions/changes using Gitub and issue a Pull Request on the Noteplan github.